 The proposed Major Site Plan incorporates a good balance between the priority commercial function of the site with the availability of a unique residential option for housing on Lincoln Way.
 The plan meets the development standards for the site and incorporates many of the preferred design principles desired by the city for a mixed-use development within the Overlay.
-While the project does not meet the design principle preference of 15% floor are ratio of commercial space, the project design does meet the design standard for the commercial component of the project along the Lincoln Way and promotes a more active commercial frontage for the area with outdoor plazas.
+While the project does not meet the design principle preference of 15% floor are ratio of commercial space, the project design does highlight the it does meet the design standard for the commercial component of the project along the Lincoln Way and promotes a more active commercial frontage for the area with outdoor plazas.
 Additionally, the site design allows for versatility in use of the commercial space with up to 30% of the area allowed to be used as restaurant with the amount of parking included on site.
 The project has also appropriately sited the buildings away from residential uses along the north property lines and provided an L3 Landscape buffer with a wood fence.

 The requested rezoning and the Major Site Development plan proposal meet the applicable design standards and criteria of the Zoning Ordinance.
-Therefore, it is the City Manager's recommendation that the City Council adopt Alternative #1, which is to approve the request for rezoning and the Major Site Development Plan with the five conditions reflected above.
+Therefore, it is the recommendation of the Department of Planning and Housing that the Planning and Zoning Commission act in accordance with Alternative #1, which is to recommend that the City Council approve the request for rezoning and the Major Site Development Plan.